-Council's Community Engagement Policy and Framework have been developed using the International Association of Public Participation (IAP2) Public Participation Spectrum as a foundation.
+Council's Community Engagement Policy and Framework have been developed using the IAP2 Public Participation Spectrum as a foundation.
 This spectrum is recognised as a best practice approach to community engagement of all kinds.

 The Policy commitments and processes outlined in the Framework were informed by past and current community involvement, benchmarking across local governments with higher satisfaction ratings, examining case studies and academic research.
 The Community Engagement Policy and Framework will ensure that stakeholders across Moreland have an opportunity to participate in public life and inform decision making, consistent with Section 18 of the Victorian Charter of Human Rights and Responsibilities.